Joe Hargreaves (footballer, born 1915)

 Joe Hargreaves (1915-1992) was an English footballer who played as a forward for Rossendale United, Rochdale and Stalybridge Celtic.

 In the 1945-46 season he scored 6 goals in 6 matches for Rochdale in the F.A.
 Cup, and was also a prolific goalscorer in the final wartime league season.

-In the 1946-47 season, he was leading lead goalscorer for Rochdale.
+In the 1946-47 season, he was the top goalscorer for Rochdale.